dwilliams304/vanilla-portfolio/README.md

 npm run build
 ```

-## Usage
+## Site Customization

-- Toggle between Simple/Cool Mode using the button under the sections list.
-- Adjust the description length for the projects and about section via radio buttons.
-- Click the header to randomize the displayed name.
+To begin customizing the site - click on the 'Customize!' button.
+This will open the customization menu.
+In this menu, you can modify the length of all the descriptions, the style of the site, the primary color/text color, and whether or not you'd like to see it in Simple Mode or not.

 ## Contributing

-This repository is a personal projects, and therefore contributions are not generally accepted.
+This repository is a personal project, therefore contributions are not generally accepted.
 However, if you (for some reason) really, really, really want to, they're welcome for:

 - Improving UI/UX
 - Refactoring/optimizations